-3 ways to remove barriers for your marketing team so you can move faster
+3 ways to get your marketing team to move faster

 Whether it’s building up a social media presence across multiple channels, cracking the code on user acquisition, or creating a print campaign, most marketers have a ton on their plate.